civican/legisinfo/44-1/bills/S-12/bill_text.md

 Subsections 8.1(3) and (4) of the Act are replaced by the following:

-**(3)** A person who registers information for the Attorney General of a province, or the minister of justice of a territory, may register in the database the fact that a person has applied in that jurisdiction for an exemption order under section 490.023, 490.02905, **490.029111** or **490.04** of the `Criminal Code`.
+**(3)** A person who registers information for the Attorney General of a province, or the minister of justice of a territory, may register in the database the fact that a person has applied in that jurisdiction for an exemption order under section 490.023, 490.02905, 490.029111 or 490.04 of the `Criminal Code`.

-**(4)** When the Attorney General of a province, or the minister of justice of a territory, receives a notice referred to in section 490.025 or **subsection** 490.02907**(1), 490.029114(1) or 490.07(1)** of the `Criminal Code`, a person who registers information for the Attorney General, or the minister of justice, shall register without delay in the database the fact that the court refused to make an exemption order under subsection 490.023(2), 490.02905(2), **490.029111(2) or 490.04(5)** of that Act or that the appeal court dismissed an appeal from such a decision or quashed an exemption order.
+**(4)** When the Attorney General of a province, or the minister of justice of a territory, receives a notice referred to in section 490.025 or subsection 490.02907(1), 490.029114(1) or 490.07(1) of the `Criminal Code`, a person who registers information for the Attorney General, or the minister of justice, shall register without delay in the database the fact that the court refused to make an exemption order under subsection 490.023(2), 490.02905(2), 490.029111(2) or 490.04(5) of that Act or that the appeal court dismissed an appeal from such a decision or quashed an exemption order.

-> **Explanatory Note**:
-> Existing text of subsections 8.1(3) and (4):
-> *Existing Text*:
-> > A person who registers information for the Attorney General of a province, or the minister of justice of a territory, may register in the database the fact that a person has applied in that jurisdiction for an exemption order under section 490.023 or 490.02905 of the `Criminal Code`.
-> > When the Attorney General of a province, or the minister of justice of a territory, receives a notice referred to in section 490.025 or 490.02907 of the `Criminal Code`, a person who registers information for the Attorney General, or the minister of justice, shall register without delay in the database the fact that the court refused to make an exemption order under subsection 490.023(2) or 490.02905(2) of that Act or that the appeal court dismissed an appeal from such a decision or quashed an exemption order.

 ### Section 43